pczyzewski5/dnd/README.md

 * create item or spell cards
 * set the date of the next session by voting

-The application can be found at https://dnd.vxm.pl, after registration, please write me an e-mail at: p.czyzewski5@gmail.com to activate your account.

 ## Local environment requirements
 Console, docker, docker-compose, make, internet.